MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

     1. For **Service Provider**, select **Azure Active Directory v2**.
 Once you select this, the Azure AD-specific fields will be displayed.
     1. For **Client id**, enter the application (client) ID that you recorded for your Azure AD v1 application.
     1. For **Client secret**, enter the secret that you created to grant the bot access to the Azure AD app.
-    1. For **Tenant ID**, enter the **directory (tenant) ID** that your recorded earlier for your AAD app or **common** depending on the supported account types selected when you created the ADD app.
+    1. For **Tenant ID**, enter the **directory (tenant) ID** that your recorded earlier for your AAD app or **common** depending on the supported account types selected when you created the Azure DD app.
 To decide which value to assign follow these criteria:

-        - When creating the AAD app if you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft AAD directory - Multi tenant)* enter the **tenant ID** you recorded earlier for the AAD app.
+        - When creating the Azure AD app if you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft Azure AD directory - Multi tenant)* enter the **tenant ID** you recorded earlier for the AAD app.

-        - However, if you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook.com)* enter the word **common** instead of a tenant ID.
-Otherwise, the AAD app will verify through the tenant whose ID was selected and exclude personal MS accounts.
+        - However, if you selected *Accounts in any organizational directory (Any Azure AD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook.com)* enter the word **common** instead of a tenant ID.
+Otherwise, the Azure AD app will verify through the tenant whose ID was selected and exclude personal MS accounts.

        This will be the tenant associated with the users who can be authenticated.